davewalker60/pmdup/pages/before-leaving-home.md

 search: include
 ---

-<span style="color:red">What do you think about the need for this page?
-Pages need to be short & easy to read on the phone, but that might frustrate people who want to scroll rather than tap repeatedly to navigate.
-This "all in one" page solves that issue but is way long.
-Alternatively, I can explore putting PREVIOUS | NEXT buttons at the bottom of all pages to advance through the topics sequentially.</span>

 This page shows all the **Before Leaving Home** topics in a single page, scrollable format.

 <h0alltopics>Travel Documents</h0alltopics>